SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/crmscript-usage.md

 > [!CAUTION]
 > Searches may affect load.
 Ask only for the data you need.
 Don't ask for the entire database!

-## Limitations
+## Limitations in CRM online

-Because of security restrictions and performance considerations, there are some things you can't do with CRMScripts.
+Because of security restrictions and performance considerations in our online environment, there are some things you can't do with CRMScripts in online tenants.

-* You can't put files on our **online** webserver (no upload or import of scripts).
+* You can't put files on our **online** web server (no upload or import of scripts).
-* You can't read from or write to physical files on our **online** webserver.
+* You can't read from or write to physical files on our **online** web server.
 * It is not allowed to run a script for more than 60 seconds.
 * Memory-intensive scripts are not allowed.
 Each script may not consume more than 8 MB of memory.
 * The **BulkUpdate** API is unavailable because updates can take a long time.